abhika-m/researchpapers/CommonSenseReasoning.md

 ## Future Possibilties
 This method can be used to all existing QA models to further improve them.
 In some cases, accuracy becomes very important.
 Consider a situation where you need to call emergency services in a foreign country and you don't know the number to dial.
 You can use a QA system like Siri to quickly ask what the emergency services number is and in this case you would want accurate results the first time around.

-All in all, continuously finding ways to better QA models is very important especially with the increasing popularity of question answering (take ChatGPT for exaple).
+All in all, continuously finding ways to better QA models is very important especially with the increasing popularity of question answering (take ChatGPT for example).